 Some of the biggest buzz that comes out of the OSCF State Championship is generated at the Bughouse Tournament on Friday night.
-The game itself is fast, crazy, creative, and requires an ability to see what you want the chess board to look like — not what it is.
+The game itself is fast, crazy, creative, and requires an ability to see what you want the chess board to look like—not what it is.
 This team event is cooperative (each competitor has a partner and team name) and so it brings a uniquely social aspect to the game.
 And on top of all that, we add contests for the Craziest Chess-Themed Hat and the Most Popular Bughouse Team Name.
-The goal is one of the unusual “bug” trophies given to the winning team in each subgroup.
-But even the losers don’t suffer too much — we take the sting out by making them eat worms….gummy worms, that is.
+Even the losers don’t suffer too much—we take the sting out by letting them eat worms….gummy worms, that is.

 For those of you who need a refresher on bughouse rules, here they are.
+Most importantly, Bughouse is “clock move,” not “touch move.”
 We’ll review briefly on Friday evening before the event.

 How do you get to participate in this Amaaazzzzzing activity?
 Here’s the scoop:

-Here’s how to get yourself and your team onto the pairing sheets for bughouse to win one of those coveted bug trophies… (Note: no need to check into the main event before taking these steps, though we recommend you do so when you have a chance on Friday to avoid the Saturday AM rush.)
+Here’s how to get yourself and your team onto the pairing sheets for bughouse to win one of those coveted awards.

-1) Pay for Bughouse (if you haven’t already).
-If you purchased a Bughouse ticket when you registered, you should be listed here.
+1) Register online for Bughouse (if you haven’t already).
+If you registered for Bughouse, you will be listed here.
 If you’re not on that list and think you should be, check your emailed receipt and then contact us.
-Otherwise, you may purchase a ticket ($15) at the bughouse desk at State.
-To register a team, both players must have paid.
+Otherwise, you may register online.

 A) I have a teammate.